webtorrent/torrent-discovery/README.md

   dhtPort: 0,    // custom listen port for the DHT instance (not used if DHT instance is given via `opts.dht`)
   userAgent: '', // User-Agent header for http requests
-  tracker: true, // use trackers? optionally, this can be an `opts` object }
+  tracker: true, // use trackers? optionally, this can be an `opts` object
+  lsd: true      // use lsd?
+}
 ```

-See the documentation for [bittorrent-dht](https://www.npmjs.com/package/bittorrent-dht) and
+See the documentation for [bittorrent-dht](https://www.npmjs.com/package/bittorrent-dht),
-[bittorrent-tracker](https://www.npmjs.com/package/bittorrent-tracker) for information on what
-options are available via the `opts` object.
+[bittorrent-tracker](https://www.npmjs.com/package/bittorrent-tracker) and [bittorrant-lsd](https://www.npmjs.com/package/bittorrent-lsd) for information on what options are available via the `opts` object.

 **This module automatically handles announcing on intervals, for maximum peer discovery.**